Golfers at all game levels can benefit from adding hybrids to their bags.

 - The high-strength steel face means you can generate high ball speeds and don’t need to compromise on distance from the grass or off the tee

-- Sleek all-black design really makes these hybrids stand out from the competition
+- The sleek all-black design makes these hybrids stand out from the competition

 - Awesome design and all-black color scheme

-- Big clubface area makes them a forgiving hybrid
+- The big clubface area makes them a forgiving hybrid

 - Only available in two degrees

-Cleveland Golf’s Launcher Halo hybrids deliver exceptional ball speed and distance and are top-performing golf clubs that can be used by golfers at all levels of the game.
+Cleveland Golf’s Launcher Halo hybrids deliver exceptional ball speed and distance and are top-performing golf clubs that golfers can use at all game levels.

 Check out our FAQ guide below for some of the most commonly asked questions about easy-to-hit hybrids.
 These clubs can make a big difference in lowering your scores and improving your handicap.